 Fog on windows that you can’t wipe off happens to double-pane windows when the seal around the glass fails.
 Air penetrates the space between the panes and moisture gradually builds up and leaves fog.
 The process for how to fix foggy windows requires that you remove the moisture and rebuild the seal.
-In this article, the window repair experts at PJ Fitzpatrick teach you how.
+In this article, the window experts at PJ Fitzpatrick teach you how.

 How to Fix Foggy Windows Directions